Kailash-chowdhury/Amazon_Prime_Dashboard/README.md

 # Amazon_Prime_Dashboard
-This Power BI report provides a comprehensive analysis of Amazon prime TV Shows and Movies, offering insights through interactive visualizations.
+This Power BI Dashboard provides a comprehensive analysis of Amazon prime TV Shows and Movies, offering insights through interactive visualizations.
 The dashboard is designed to help users track key performance metrics, analyze trends, and make data-driven decisions.
 The dashboard uses a combination of charts (like bar charts, donut cahrts, map, cards) and tables to visualize data effectively.
 It highlights essential KPIs such as total movie, Tv shows, and top-performing genre.
 With this user-friendly dashboard, decision-makers can quickly extract valuable insights, identify trends, and drive informed strategies for their contents.

 ## Category Analysis: